Library of Trinity College Dublin

-The Library of Trinity College Dublin (Leabharlann Choláiste na Tríonóide), informally known as the Old Library, is the main library that serves Trinity College, and is the largest library in Ireland.
+The Library of Trinity College Dublin (Leabharlann Choláiste na Tríonóide) is the main library that serves Trinity College, and is the largest library in Ireland.
 It is a legal deposit or "copyright library", which means that publishers in Ireland must deposit a copy of all their publications there without charge.
 It is the only Irish library to also hold such rights for works published in the United Kingdom.
-It is one of the most iconic landmarks of the university and a major tourist attraction housing numerous Irish artifacts and exhibits, including the Book of Kells since 1661.
+It consists of The Old Library, which was constructed during the 18th century, and the "Long Room", which is one of the most iconic landmarks of the university.
+A major tourist attraction housing numerous Irish artifacts and documents, it contains the 8th-century manuscript known as the Book of Kells, which arrived at the college in 1661.

-The Library is also the permanent home to the Brian Boru harp, a national symbol of Ireland, as well as a copy of the 1916 Proclamation of the Irish Republic.
+The Old Library is also the permanent home to the Brian Boru harp, a national symbol of Ireland, as well as a copy of the 1916 Proclamation of the Irish Republic.
 One of the four volumes of the Book of Kells is on public display at any given time.
 The volumes and pages shown are regularly changed; a new display case installed in 2020 facilitated all pages to be displayed, including many which had not been seen in public for several decades.
 Members of the University of Dublin also have access to the libraries of Tallaght University Hospital and the Irish School of Ecumenics, Milltown.

 Constituent buildings

-The library proper occupies several buildings, six of which are at the Trinity College campus itself, with another part of the Trinity Centre at St James's Hospital, Dublin:
+The library proper occupies several buildings, six of which are at the Trinity College campus itself, with another part of the Trinity Centre at St James's Hospital, Dublin and more held at the College's book repository in Santry: